 5. All your old favourites are given their due

-One of the biggest improvements that Civil War has over Age of Ultron is the way it juggles its sprawling cast.
-Somehow, the Russos and screenwriters Christopher Markus and Stephen McFeely have managed to juggle the huge roster of characters running around in the ever-expanding Marvel Cinematic Universe (MCU).
+One of the biggest ways that Civil War improves on Age of Ultron is the way it juggles its sprawling cast.
+Somehow, the Russos and screenwriters Christopher Markus and Stephen McFeely marshal a huge roster of characters from across the ever-expanding MCU without things feeling overstuffed or aimless.

-While the focus of the film is still the friendship between Captain America (Chris Evans) and Bucky (Sebastian Stan), the majority of the other major players from across the MCU are given at least some character development, particularly Iron Man, Black Widow and Falcon.
+While the focus of the film is the friendship between Captain America and Bucky, the majority of the other major players from across the MCU who appear are given at least some character development, particularly Iron Man, Black Widow and Falcon.
 Even relative newcomers like Vision and Scarlet Witch score a few memorable scenes before the finale arrives, and Ant-Man shines more here than he does in his own solo outing!

 And speaking of newcomers…

 4. Spider-Man and Black Panther (almost) steal the show

 By now we’re all used to Marvel movies introducing at least one new character per film, with the intention of spinning them off into their own solo adventure later on down the line.
 Even so, few characters have enjoyed as hotly anticipated an arrival as Black Panther and Spider-Man – and, fortunately, both superheroes shine in their debut appearance.